DR. MATT KANAAN | DUKE MEDICINE TRAINED

 Muscles, ligaments, and tendons hold the elbow joint together.

 Lateral epicondylitis, or tennis elbow, involves the muscles and tendons of your forearm.
 Your forearm muscles extend your wrist and fingers.
 Your forearm tendons — often called extensors — attach the muscles to bone.
 They attach on the lateral epicondyle.
 The tendon usually involved in tennis elbow is called the Extensor Carpi Radialis Brevis (ECRB).
+Golfers elbow involves the medial epicondyle and the Flexor tendons.

 Cause